GenomicsAotearoa/Imputation-workshop/Tutorial/Syllabus_Practical_1.md

+# OVERVIEW
-OVERVIEW: In imputation studies, there are two datasets involved: a reference and a target.
+In imputation studies, there are two datasets involved: a reference and a target.
 The reference dataset is a set of individuals that have genotype data at the desired density, while the target data includes individuals that you wish to infer the higher density genotypes.
 A crucial aspect to any imputation study is identifying the appropriate reference set of individuals to represent the target individuals.
 However, scenario where only a limited subset of individuals can be genotyped (e.g. due to cost) at the desired density, choosing the right individuals to serve as a reference set become critically important.

-AIMS:
+# AIMS
 1)	Give an overview of a haplotype-based method to prioritize selection of reference animals.
 2)	Assess the impact that using different individuals in a reference set has on imputation accuracy.

-TOOLS:
+## TOOLS:
 BCFtools: basic bioinformatics software, in this tutorial, we use it for creating subsets and quality control (http://samtools.github.io/bcftools/bcftools.html)

 R: Packages data.table and reshape2 – offer quicker manipulations of large data frames